samim23/ConvAE/README.md

 Initializing the network
 ----------------------

-To initialize the network, pass a list containing each of the encoding layers (Convolutional and Pooling) arranged heirarchially - topmost layer at the beginning of list.
+To initialize the network, pass a list containing each of the encoding layers (Convolutional and Pooling) arranged hierarchically - topmost layer at the beginning of list.

 	layers = [
 				PoolLayer((2, 2), 'max'),